Gran Sabana: Mount Roraima

-Despite this, over this wall, it is an outstanding area, with tilt and space for tourists to climb to the top.
-Among the attractions are the Valley of the Crystals (a deposit of quartz formations), the Jacuzzi area (where water wells of greenish-yellow color), the viewpoints of La Ventana and El Abismo, the North Mazes, la Proa, Lake Gladys, and the "Triple Point".
-This point is in the northeast of the tepui, and is the place where the borders of Brazil, Venezuela, and Guyana meet.
-There are also spectacular rock formations eroded by wind, leading to myriad interpretations of figures, such as the "flying turtle", the "Mexican hat", the "monkey eating an ice cream cone", and the "elephant".
+Among its attractions are the Valley of the Crystals (a deposit of quartz formations), the Jacuzzi area (where water has a greenish-yellow color), the viewpoints of La Ventana and El Abismo, the North Mazes, la Proa, Lake Gladys, and the Triple Point.
+This point, in the northeast of the tepui, is where the borders of Brazil, Venezuela, and Guyana meet.
+There are also rock formations eroded by wind resembling a flying turtle, a Mexican hat, a monkey eating an ice-cream cone, and an elephant.

-Kukenan (Matawi-tepui)
+Kukenán-tepui

-Incorrectly named and widely known as Kukenan-tepui, this plateau is in reality known as Matawi-tepui.
-It has a height of 2680 m and was first climbed in 1963 in an expedition organized by the University of Bangor, Wales.
-The second ascent was not until 1972 by Stephen Platt, Ramon Blanco, Hans Swartz, and Ambrosio Perez.
-The Matawi-Tepui chain belongs to the eastern tepuis of the Gran Sabana, along with the Yuruani-tepui.
-It is also the location of Kukenan Falls, listed as the tenth-highest waterfall in the world with 629 m of freefall.
+Also known as Matawi-tepui, Kukenán-tepui has a height of 2680 m and was first climbed in 1963 on an expedition organized by Bangor University in Wales.
+The second ascent, in 1972, was by Stephen Platt, Ramon Blanco, Hans Swartz, and Ambrosio Perez.
+The Matawi-Tepui chain is part of the eastern tepuis of the Gran Sabana with the Yuruani-tepui.
+It is the location of Kukenan Falls, the world's tenth-highest waterfall, with 629 m of freefall.